Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

-# Android Google Play Billing Library
+# Android Google Play Billing Library v:2.1.0 or newer

 * Library is supported for "INAPP"
 * Subscription  will be supported later!
-* Library use Roomdb for your products,You dont need implementation for this
+* Library use Roomdb for your products,You dont need implementation to check status of product, for this
 * Library use Shared dependency.
 In your app and library use same dependency, Your app will be less sized and No multidex needed
+* Library checks product status everytime app starts.
+You can check product status with given below functions
+* Every product bought by user need to be " Acknowledged", Library making this for you!
+* You can check example app!
+* Library support (immediate buy, response late purchase succus, response late purchase reject, user canceled purchase)

+** Note: If user come situation with "**response late purchase succus**", User need to use apps between three days for Acknowledged.
+** You can't use example project with emulator since it doesnot have play store

-In Project add:this
+In Project mobule add this:

 ```java